 I've traveled globally as a public speaker to share my observations and analysis with audiences in Brazil, Turkey, Belgium, Germany, Uganda, South Africa, and elsewhere.
 I was a recipient of the Women’s Economic Round Table Entrepreneurship Prize, a member of Golden Seeds, one of the largest angel investor networks in the U.S., and a mentor to inner city high school girls through Step Up Women's Network.
 From 1988 to 1992, I lived in Riyadh, Saudi Arabia, where I was a correspondent for The Associated Press, covering a variety of issues including business, culture, the economy, and the first Gulf War.
 My work has appeared in Inc., Fortune.com, Glamour, The New York Times, Newsweek, and Readers Digest, among other publications.
-I divide my time between Pelham, NY and the Berkshires, where I live with my husband and three reasonably well-behaved dogs.
+I divide my time between Pelham, NY and the Berkshires in Massachusetts, where I live with my husband and three reasonably well-behaved dogs.